 Furthermore, employees earn compensatory leave for hours worked in excess of 40 hours per work week.
-The compensatory leave may be used similarly to annual or sick leave and any unused balance is paid to the employee upon resignation or retirement.
+The compensatory leave may be used similarly to annual or sick leave and any unused balance is paid to the employee upon resignation or retirement at the employee's current rate of pay.